cordalo-ch/cordalo-template/README.md

 | `O=Company-E,L=Uster,ST=ZH,C=CH`       | 10018 | 10118 | 10017 | 10058 | (http://localhost:10805)

 ## Default preconditions in scripts
-- RPC servers starts with 10006, increment by 3
+- RPC   servers starts with 10003, increment by 3
+- SSH   servers starts with 10103, increment by 3
-- Admin servers starts with 10046, increment by 3
+- P2P   servers starts with 10002, increment by 3
-- ssh servers starts with
+- Admin servers starts with 10043, increment by 3 (not needed in the future by corda)
-- web servers
+- Web   servers starts with 10801, increment by 1

 Each above node is able to start the following flow
 * Buying some products (P) flow with different costs attached to it (25, 99, 34)